mahruf60/Library_Management_Project-for-OOP-Subject/README.md

 ## Program Structure
 Class: Library

+- The line if __name__ == "__main__": in Python is a common construct used to control the execution of code when a script is run directly versus when it is imported as a module into another script.
 -__init__(self, books): Initializes the library with a list of books.

 -display_books(self): Prints the list of available books.